neolcs/BusyLife/README.md

 | *initialize* |*create new section* |*recycle obsolete section* |

-The content of BLScrollView is consist of a group of sections, here of the class _BLSectionView_.
+The content of BLScrollView consists of a group of sections, here of the class _BLSectionView_.
 As the content will go inifinitely, it is not possible to index the sections with IndexPath, so instead of making an absoute index space, we define relative index space with _BLSectionInfo_ protocol
 ```Objective-C
 @protocol BLSectionInfo<NSObject>